eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	such designs of the database facilitate software development using agile development processes and ensure that the surrogate keys remain unique \cite{WikipediaContributors2018a13}.
++ Advantages of surrogate keys \cite{WikipediaContributors2018a13}:
+	- immutability of surrogate keys, unlike primary keys and natural keys
+	- requirement changes,

 In a temporal database, each row has a natural/business key and the
 	surrogate key, so that the former has a mapping to an unique entity